spr-networks/super/README.md

 #### [multicast_udp_server](https://github.com/SPR-FI/super/tree/main/multicast_udp_proxy)

-Since devices are unable to speak directly to one another, multicast is broken by design.
+Since devices are unable to speak directly to one another, multicast is broken by design with the network architecture.
 A golang service repeats packets to services with the original sender's address.
 This currently repeats to all devices.
 Future work could monitor IGMP to limit noise or create a bipartite graph of IOT devices and users, where devices would not be able to communicate directly with other deviecs.

 #### wireguard
 Additional pis can be connected over wireguard.
 Description TBD.